khaldsabry/Sales-Data-Mart-From-Adventure-Work-2022-OLTP/README.md

 ## Drill Through

-Used for show more details about top 10 best sales person
+Used to show more details about the top 10 best sales person

 ![Drill through](https://github.com/user-attachments/assets/ac7537ec-a7e9-4324-a7a3-83e49a5dcc10)